nextest-rs/nextest/site/src/docs/design/architecture/signal-handling.md

 This double-spawn approach works around a gnarly race with `SIGTSTP` handling.
-If a child process receives `SIGTSTP` at exactly the wrong time (a window of around 5-10 milliseconds on modern hardware), it can get stuck in a "half-born" paused state, and the parent process can get stuck in an uninterruptible sleep state waiting for the child to finish spawning.
+If a child process receives `SIGTSTP` at exactly the wrong time (a window of around 5ms on 2022-era hardware under load), it can get stuck in a "half-born" paused state, and the parent process can get stuck in an uninterruptible sleep state waiting for the child to finish spawning.